-University of Southern California in Los Angeles
+University of Southern California

-|School Highlight: In 2014, U.S. News & World Report ranked USC tied for 20th on its list of schools offering the best computer science programs.
+University of Southern California (USC) is currently ranked by U.S. News & World Report as tied for 23rd place on the list of best universities nationwide.
+In 2014, USC tied for 20th on its list of schools offering the best computer science programs.

 Iowa State University

 Top U.S. Cyber Programs

 |George Mason University||Fairfax, VA||Ranked #14 on U.S. News & World Report's 2017 list of most innovative schools|

-|Northeastern University||The university has received cyber security grants from the Defense Advanced Research Projects Agency and the Office of Naval Research|
+|Northeastern University||Boston, MA||Has received cyber security grants from the Defense Advanced Research Projects Agency and the Office of Naval Research|

-|Nova Southeastern University||The Department of Homeland Security and the National Security Agency designated the university as a National Center for Academic Excellence in Information Assurance Education.||Fort Lauderdale, FL|
+|Nova Southeastern University||Fort Lauderdale, FL||The Department of Homeland Security and the National Security Agency designated the university as a National Center for Academic Excellence in Information Assurance Education|

-|University of Houston||The University of Houston collaborated with federal agencies, the local government and local businesses to form the Cyber Security Institute, which offers a certificate program as well as courses to business owners and high school students|
+|University of Houston||Houston, TX||Collaborated with federal agencies, the local government, and local businesses to form the Cyber Security Institute, which offers a certificate program as well as courses to business owners and high school students|

-|The University of Texas at San Antonio||Students enrolled at the Institute for Cyber Security can compete in the National Collegiate Cyber Defense Competition.||San Antonio, TX|
+|The University of Texas at San Antonio||San Antonio, TX||Students enrolled at the Institute for Cyber Security can compete in the National Collegiate Cyber Defense Competition.|